 Keep a Leash with You

-Most dog parks are off-leash, but you still need to have it with you at all times.
+Most dog parks are permit off-leash walking.
+However, you still need to have the lead/ leash with you at all times.
 You need to be prepared to remove your dog quickly from a heated situation.

 Your dog should also always wear their collar at a dog park.